HaganMcPhail/ng1-todo/README.md

 # ng1-todo

-# Demo Instructions
+## Demo Instructions
-* Download files
+* download files
-* cd into the directory in the command prompt
+* in the command prompt, "cd" into the directory
 * run the "gulp" command